alpisbir54/alpisbir54/README.md

-# One and only Alp Isbir
+## Palace

+I'm Alp, I design and build tech at the intersection of AI and audio.

-- Bachelor's in Economics & Data Science
+I have a bachelor's in Economics & Data Science from USC.

-- I produce and spin techno records
+I produce and spin techno records :)

-## reach me at:
+# reach me at:

 isbiralp@gmail.com — Istanbul / LA